naman-ng/CryptoZombies-Notes/README.md

 # CryptoZombies-Notes
-This repo contains explainations to the chapters of CryptoZombies lessons.
+This repo contains explainations to the chapters of CryptoZombie's lessons.